 In what industry?
 And how?

-Well, that was the million dollar question I waited to ask myself only one quarter prior to graduating college.
+Well, that was the million dollar question I waited to ask myself during my last quarter in college.

 Before that, I was going through the motions.

 Doing what others told me to major in, what company to take a job with, and who I should become.